Bengal1/Simple-CNN-Guide/README.md

 This Repository is built for learning purposes, and its goal is to help people who would like to start coding neural networks.
 ## Convolutional Neural Network
-In this section we will briefly go through CNN properties and components.
-CNN is type of Feed-Forward Network which learns to perform tasks like classification, the CNN does it through feature optimization.
+In this section we will briefly go through CNN properties and components. *CNN* is type of Feed-Forward Network which learns to perform tasks like classification, the CNN does it through feature optimization.

 ### Layers
+In *Convolutional Neural Network* there are several types of layers, we will discuss the types that are relevant to our SimpleCNN model.
 #### Fully-Connected Layer

 #### Convolutional Layer
 #### Pooling Layer
 ### Loss